-Last year we received £162,360 in Pupil Premium funding.
+Last year we received £134,640 in Pupil Premium funding.
 In order to improve the outcomes for our PP children we made decisions based on our knowledge that the biggest impact on pupil progress and attainment is high quality adult support and intervention.
-Following this, our next priorities were additional provision including in and out of school enrichment and targeted resourcing.
+All of our priorities are based around removing barriers to learning and so include in and out of school enrichment and targeted resourcing.
 The Pupil Premium funding was used to pay percentages of the following areas:

-Additional Teaching Support Year 6 additional teacher £23,468
+Additional Teaching Support Year 6 additional intervention teacher £11,075

-Specialist Professional Support Playground & Behaviour support £14,199
+Specialist Professional Support Playground and Behaviour support £7,172